verdigris/splat/doc/intro.rst

 Beep
 ----

-As a first concrete example, here's a very small splat which creates a 440Hz sound for 1 second, with short fade-in and fade-out, and saves it in a file:
+As a first concrete example, here's a very small splat which creates a 440 Hz sound for 1 second, with fade-in and fade-out, and saves it in a file:

 .. code-block:: python